Marker Logo

 this page online

-Topics and series.
-This historical marker is listed in these topic lists: Parks & Recreational AreasSettlements & Settlers.
+.
 In addition, it is included in the Native Sons/Daughters of the Golden West series list.
 A significant historical year for this entry is 1860.

 Location.
 36° 54.61′ N, 121° 45.398′ W. Marker is in Watsonville, California, in Santa Cruz County.
-Marker is on Main Street near West Beach Street, on the right when traveling north.
+It is on Main Street near West Beach Street, on the right when traveling north.
 Marker is located near the intersection.
 Touch for map.
 Marker is in this post office area: Watsonville CA 95076, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-This Gun Was Used (a few steps from this marker); The Mansion House (within shouting distance of this marker); The Lettunich Building (within shouting distance of this marker); A Year to Remember in Watsonville (within shouting distance of this marker); Kalich Building (about 300 feet away, measured in a direct line); Where Strawberries are Sweeter (about 400 feet away); Porter Building (about 500 feet away); The City of Watsonville (about 800 feet away).
+At least 8 other markers are within walking distance of this marker: This Gun Was Used (a few steps from this marker); The Mansion House (within shouting distance of this marker); The Lettunich Building (within shouting distance of this marker); A Year to Remember in Watsonville (within shouting distance of this marker); Kalich Building (about 300 feet away, measured in a direct line); Where Strawberries are Sweeter (about 400 feet away); Porter Building (about 500 feet away); The City of Watsonville (about 800 feet away).
 Touch for a list and map of all markers in Watsonville.

 The City Plaza image.
 Click for full size.

-Photographed By Joseph Alvarado, April 18, 2022
+Photographed by Joseph Alvarado, April 18, 2022

 2. The City Plaza